 As a business owner, part of your motivation for starting a new business is most likely to make a salary that provides you with the lifestyle you desire.
-While the average CEO in the United States now makes approximately 361 times more than the average employee at the same company, this is number is skewed by large businesses.
+While the average CEO in the United States earned $265 for every $1 earned by the average worker, this number is skewed by large businesses.
 SMB owners are much more likely to take a moderate income, or, in a surprisingly high number of cases, no income at all.

 But it’s not easy to determine what you should pay yourself.
 A new business often benefits from reinvesting as much of its revenue as possible, meaning the owner will take less as a salary.
 So how much should small business owners make?
 And how can you find the right business owner salary as a percentage of the total revenue?
 Let’s take a look at a handful of tips and strategies to use when managing your payroll.